plifplouf203/academic-cv/content/publications/conference-paper/index.md

 | Fixed-Window  | .56519  | .56530  | .57614 |
 | Expanding-Window  | **.56478**  | .56520  | .57572 |

-Table 4a : MSE Loss for the forecasted squared volatility (scaled by 10$^{5}$)
+<div style="text-align: center;">Table 4a : MSE Loss for the forecasted squared volatility (scaled by 10$^{5}$)</div>
 | |GARCH-N|GARCH-t | GJR-GARCH-N |
 | -------------- | ---------|------ | -----|
 | Fixed-Window  | 1.48062  | 1.42763  | 1.47882 |
 | Expanding-Window  | 1.47604  | **1.42689**  | 1.47785 |

-Table 4b : QLIKE Loss for the forecasted squared volatility
+<div style="text-align: center;">Table 4b : QLIKE Loss for the forecasted squared volatility</div>

 As expected, all models performs similarly great.
 Even though the expanding estimation window scheme dominates the performance in both metrics, the improvement is barely significant.
 Considering simultaneously both loss functions, there is no unanimous clear « winner ».
 Based on MSE, GARCH-N results in the lowest metric in both estimation scheme whereas it is GARCH-t that takes up on this role when computing QLIKE.
 Thus, our results are at least positive on showing a clear MSE vs. QLIKE trade-off.
 Nonetheless, one might question whether the slightly better performance observed in some models and/or scheme is the consequence of better predictive capacity or simply a coincidence of the chosen sample.
 For that purpose, we run a pair-wise Diebold-Mariano test to all of our combinations.
-The DM test evaluates whether two forecasting methods have equal predictive accuracy, e.g. the null hypothesis is : $H_{0}:E[d\{t}=0$.

-with $d_{t}$ the loss differential.
+The DM test evaluates whether two forecasting methods have equal predictive accuracy, e.g. the null hypothesis is : $H_{0}:E[d\{t}]=0$ with $d_{t}$ the loss differential.
 We report the p-values in the following tables (table 5a-d) :

 | |GARCH-N|GARCH-t | GJR-GARCH-N |
 | -------------- | ---------|------ | -----|
 | GARCH-N  |  | 0.000006  | 0.68354 |
 | GARCH-t  |  |  | 0.00662 |
 | GJR-GARCH-N  |   |  |  |
-Table 5a : DM tests for equal predictive ability with MSE (fixed-window) – p-values
+<div style="text-align: center;">Table 5a : DM tests for equal predictive ability with MSE (fixed-window) – p-values</div>

 | |GARCH-N|GARCH-t | GJR-GARCH-N |
 | -------------- | ---------|------ | -----|
 | GARCH-N  |  | 0.0000003  | 0.66586 |
 | GARCH-t  |  |  | 0.00399 |
 | GJR-GARCH-N  |   |  |  |
-Table 5b : DM tests for equal predictive ability with MSE (expanding-window) – p-values
+<div style="text-align: center;">Table 5b : DM tests for equal predictive ability with MSE (expanding-window) – p-values</div>

 | |GARCH-N|GARCH-t | GJR-GARCH-N |
 | -------------- | ---------|------ | -----|
 | GARCH-N  |  | ~0 | 0.53305 |
 | GARCH-t  |  |  | 0.00095 |
 | GJR-GARCH-N  |   |  |  |
-Table 5c : DM tests for equal predictive ability with QLIKE (fixed-window) – p-values
+<div style="text-align: center;">Table 5c : DM tests for equal predictive ability with QLIKE (fixed-window) – p-values</div>

 | |GARCH-N|GARCH-t | GJR-GARCH-N |
 | -------------- | ---------|------ | -----|
 | GARCH-N  |  | ~0 |0.60432 |
 | GARCH-t  |  |  | 0.00065 |
 | GJR-GARCH-N  |   |  |  |
-Table 5d : DM tests for equal predictive ability with QLIKE (expanding-window) – p-values
+<div style="text-align: center;">Table 5d : DM tests for equal predictive ability with QLIKE (expanding-window) – p-values</div>

 The pairwise DM tests indicate consistent results across both the fixed-window and expanding window forecasting schemes.
 Using both QLIKE and MSE loss functions, the null hypothesis is rejected when comparing GARCH-t with GARCH-N and GJR-GARCH-N (all p-values largely inferior than 1%).
 In contrast, the null hypothesis cannot be rejected when comparing GARCH-N with GJR-GARCH-N. Thus, there is strong evidence that the GARCH-t model has significantly different predictive accuracy from the other two models, while there is no statistically significant difference between GARCH-N and GJR-GARCH-N. Thus, this comforts our choice of choosing GARCH-t as the outperfomring model for minimizing QLIKE but does the opposite for the MSE, especially considering that GARCH-N scored the best- and GJR-GARCH-N the worst metrics.